Body (Aaamyyy album): Background and development

 Aaamyyy first worked as a musician in the early 2010s after returning to Japan from Canada, as a member of electropop groups Go Retro and Eimie.
 In 2017 and 2018, Aaamyyy made her solo debut, releasing a series of three extended plays digitally and on cassette.
 Aaamyyy began recording Body in October 2018.
 A concept album set in 2615, the release was inspired by Netflix television shows such as Black Mirror and Maniac (2018).

 The album featured collaborations with four musicians: Matton, vocalist for the Japanese band Paellas, Conyplankton from Tawings, and two US-based musicians, Computer Magic and Jil.
 Aaamyyy traveled to New York to collaborate with these musicians, which was shot for a Space Shower TV programme called Plan B. Aaamyyy first met Danielle Johnson of Computer Magic when she interviewed her after coming to Japan, and felt like Johnson was an extremely similar artist musically.
 The pair created "Z" in a three hour session primarily on an omnichord.
 Aaamyyy's session with Jil lasted around 20 hours, and she felt like the band created music similarly to her own band, Tempalay.

 The cover artwork was produced by Margt, a Brooklyn-based creative team.
 The cover artwork and promotional photoshoot was shot in New York during her trip.

 The album closes with the song "Eyes", a song from her previous release Etcetra EP (2018).
 Originally a different track was intended to be released in its place, but Aaamyyy could not secure the rights to the song.

 Promotion and release

 "Over My Dead Body" was used as the leading promotional track from the album, and was released as a digital single on January 30, a week before the album's release.
-Aaamyyy held a two-date promotional tour for the release of Body: one performance in Shibuya, Tokyo on 9 March, followed bu a performance in Osaka on March 30.
+Aaamyyy held a two-date promotional tour for the release of Body: one performance in Shibuya, Tokyo on 9 March, followed by a performance in Osaka on March 30.